 Successful applicants who are EU residents will have their University and college fees paid but will not receive any maintenance stipend.
 An EU national who has studied for an undergraduate degree at a UK university during the three years leading up to the application is classed as a UK resident.
 All Home/EU applicants for the DPhil will automatically be considered for this funding.
 Find out more.

-The UK is currently scheduled to leave EU membership in March 2019, with a 21 month 'transition period' to follow until December 2020.
 The University of Oxford is and intends to remain a thriving, cosmopolitan community of scholars and students united in our commitment to education and research.
 The UK referendum result will not change this; our students from all across the world are as warmly welcome as ever.

 The University of Oxford has published a range of Q&As covering the sort of questions you might have about studying here in light of the result of the EU referendum.
 You'll find answers to many of your questions, as well as details on who to contact to find out more.